Wood Veneer Problems | Peeling, Cracking, Chipping

 When most of the surfaces are bad wood veneer, you have to think outside the box.
 Have you ever heard of the brown paper bag technique?

-What do you do when the veneer is easily removed on three of the four sides of this repurposed vanity?
+What do you do when the veneer is easily removed on three sides of this repurposed vanity?
 You improvise with wallpaper!

 Cut Off Damaged Wood

-This desk had way too much damage to repair, so what did I do?
-I cut it off, to make the knee hole closer to the ground so it was perfect for children.
-See the details Camouflage Desk.
+This desk had too much damage to repair, so what did I do?
+I cut it off to make the knee hole closer to the ground, making it perfect for children.
+See the details of the Camouflage Desk.

 Patching Missing Veneer

-This waterfall dresser was in really bad shape!
-It had been stored for years in a very damp environment.
-Water is veneer's worst enemy.
+This waterfall dresser was in terrible shape!
+It had been stored for years in a very damp environment, and water is veneer’s worst enemy.
 In this chest of drawers makeover, you will see how I used drywall mud to patch the area where I removed the damaged veneer.

-So, there you have it--many ways to deal with bad wood veneer.
-Although I said water is wood veneer's worst enemy, it can also be your best tool.
-If you're trying to remove peeling veneer, you can use a wet towel to help loosen the glue that is still holding tight to some of it.
+So, there you have it–many ways to deal with lousy wood veneer.
+Although I said water is wood veneer’s worst enemy, it can also be your best tool.
+If you’re trying to remove peeling veneer, you can use a wet towel to help loosen the glue still holding tight to some of it.

 I have also used a heat gun to help loosen the glue.

-See how Mindi used several techniques to remove the difficult wood veneer on this piano bench makeover.
+Mindi used several techniques to remove the problematic wood veneer on this piano bench makeover.

 So, do tell me!
 What are your tips for dealing with wood veneer issues on antique furniture?